mehedikhan72/CSE108-Wumpus-World/README.md

 I developed the game in a linux machine and the emojis seemed to work very well here.
 So if you have a different OS, chances are the emojis may not show properly for you.

+## Contributing
+If you feel like the game could be updated, a bug could be fixed and things of that nature, feel free to make the changes and create a PR.
+I appreciate open source contribution a lot.
+Thank you!